SiddharthChopra28/RoboForge/README.md

 Do not close the terminal window that pops up after running the code, or it will cause the simulator to stop.

+If there is error in user code, it will cause compilation to fail and will show error in the python console